aistdio/C-CPP-projects/README.md

 Implementation of sprintf function from C standart library

 # Grep && Cat:
-Implementation of grep and cat (Linux) utilities
+Implementation of grep and cat (Linux) utilities in C language

 # Misc projects:
 Folder with a compilation of different projects implementing different functions